hyu2000/hyu2000.github.io/go5/super-human.md

 After it got past human-level performance, we lost interest at some point and had to pull the plug.

 On a more technical level, with the same neural network architecture, AlphaGo's performance will likely saturate at some point.
-Then we add more parameters (more blocks), to give it room for improvement.
+Then we add more parameters (more blocks/filters), to give it room for improvement.

 ## So, you want to beat AlphaGo...
 Well, you have several options.
 One is to keep training on top of the latest AlphaGo model for several more